binario200/k8s-recipes/k8s-objects/k8-api-objects.md

 - Containers in a pod will have an interface like eth0@tunl0.
 - All nodes can communicate with each other across nodes

+## Labels
+ - Part of object's metadata.
+ - Can be used to select an object, based on an arbitrary string
+ - Can be defined at: pod templates, deployment specification, on the fly.
 ## Jobs
 - Part of batch API group
 - They are used to run a number of pods to completion